-DNA Ltd's business segments are Consumer and Corporate Business.
-The Group's financial reporting is based on the financial information by each business unit on the profitability of their respected businesses, which is combined with segment and Group-level information.
+DNA's business segments are Consumer and Corporate Business.
+The company's financial reporting is based on the financial information of each unit on the profitability of their respected businesses, combined with segment and Group-level information.

 Setting and monitoring financial targets forms an essential part of DNA's management.
 Near-term financial goals are specified during annual planning, and progress towards the goals is monitored on a monthly basis.
-The Group and Business segments issue monthly financial reports on actual results compared with the most recent official forecasts.
+The Group and business segments issue monthly financial reports on actual results compared with the most recent official forecasts.

 Financial reporting process refers to functions that provide financial data used by the management of the company, as well as financial data that is published as stipulated by legislation, standards and other binding regulations.
-In 2017, DNA worked on significant development initiatives for its information systems to improve the efficiency of processes such as the financial reporting process.
+In 2018, DNA worked on significant development initiatives for its information systems to improve the efficiency of processes such as the financial reporting process.